-Each cell in the body divides a finite number of times.
-During each cell division a complex series of events takes place inside the cell, which ensures that each daughter cell is an exact genetic replica of the parent.
+Each cell in the body divides a finite number of times (Hayflick limit).
+During each cell cycle a complex series of events takes place inside the cell, which ensures that each daughter cell is an exact genetic replica of the parent.

 These events are orchestrated by master genes, which produce proteins that act as gatekeepers at the checkpoints between the different phases of the cell cycle.